Service terms - Courier Services

 You must make sure that:

 - all items given to us for delivery are correctly addressed to addresses within our New Zealand delivery network, and show the correct postage for the service used;

 - you follow all instructions about using our services in the services specifications.
 In particular, you must not give us any item for delivery that is inadequately packaged, or is illegal or capable (as packed) of causing personal injury or property damage;

-- you do not give us any item for delivery that contains any Prohibited, Valuable, or Perishable item, or Dangerous Goods, unless we have agreed with you to deliver that item for you, and you tell us in advance for each item.
+- you do not give us any item for delivery that contains any Prohibited, Valuable, or Perishable item, or Dangerous Goods.

-- Common Valuable, Perishable and Prohibited items and Dangerous Goods are listed at www.expresscouriers.co.nz/files/terms---conditions/eclvaluableprohibiteditems/.
+- See our website for common Valuable, Perishable and Prohibited items and Dangerous Goods.
 These include currency, credit or gift cards, perfume, aerosols and aftershave; fragile items, chocolate, precious metals, lithium batteries, and firearms.

 We can stop services

 - If we terminate Services to you in accordance with the General Terms or under clause 19 below, we will still deliver any of your complying items already in our network.

 - If we reasonably believe you are using a Service for unlawful purposes, we may terminate that Service immediately, by notice to you.
 Complying items already in our network will still be delivered.

 Download a PDF copy of these Service Terms (PDF - 214KB)